StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/README.md

-# 2023 State Farm Coding Competition - Round 1
+# 2023 State Farm Coding Competition - Round 1 and 2

-This is the GitHub project for the 2023 State Farm Coding Competition Round 1.
+This is the GitHub project for the 2023 State Farm Coding Competition Round 1 and 2.
 This will be the same project you'll use once Round 1 begins.
-This is to just get you started -- making sure your computer is setup, that you are able to build and run the project (including unit tests), and getting familiar with the structure.

 **Please be sure to read this entire document *PRIOR* to moving into one of the language-specific folders.**

+## Change Log:

+- October 6, 2023 - Publishing initial repo, including help guides and skeleton projects
+    - This is to just get you started -- making sure your computer is setup, that you are able to build and run the project (including unit tests), and getting familiar with the structure.

 ## Getting Started